 Rooms include all the usual amenities you’d expect from a luxury hotel: free WiFi, flat-screen TVs, soundproofing, and modern bathrooms.

-The hotel’s historic restaurant, Restaurant Pfistermühle, serves up Haute Bavarian cuisine, while the traditional Bavarian pub, Wirtshaus Ayingers, pours sudsy home-crafted beers along with classic Bavarian favourites to soak it all up.
+The hotel’s historic restaurant, Restaurant Pfistermühle, serves up Haute Bavarian cuisine, while the traditional Bavarian pub, Wirtshaus Ayingers, pours sudsy home-crafted beers along with classic Bavarian favorites to soak it all up.
 There’s even a beer garden to chill out in!

 Hotel Torbräu